TomerMe2/MapleStory_Vision/README.md

 # MapleStory Auto Pots
 Maplestory Auto Pots Program.
-This program is designed to work on before BigBang maplestory look.
+This program is designed to work on before BigBang maplestory look. <br/>
+This program is for Windows only.

 # To run this program:
 1. create a venv with Python 3.7